nya3jp/tast/docs/test_dependencies.md

 *   `dptf` - Support of [Intel Dynamic Platform and Thermal Framework] (DPTF).
 *   `drivefs` - Google Drive support enabled.
 *   `drm_atomic` - The [DRM/KMS] kernel subsystem supports atomic commits.
+*   `ec_crash` - Boards that have EC firmware, implement the `crash` EC command, and produce a panicinfo file after a crash.
 *   `encrypted_reboot_vault` - Whether the system can setup an encrypted reboot vault in the stateful partition.
 *   `firewall` - Standard Chrome OS network firewall rules.
 *   `flashrom` - Userspace utility to update firmware.